 On January 31, 2006, the Company, acquired a 90% interest in Microwave Satellite Technologies, Inc. ("MST") from Frank Matarazzo, the sole stockholder of MST in exchange for \$1.8 million in cash and 1.6 million unregistered shares of the Company's common stock for an aggregate purchase price of \$9,000,000.
 The cash portion of the purchase price was payable in two installments, \$900,000 at closing and \$900,000 payable in January 2007.
 The stock portion is payable from shares held in escrow, 400,000 shares at closing and the remaining 1,200,000 "purchase price contingency" shares issued based on the achievement of 3,300 "Triple Play" subscribers over a three year period.
+In the second quarter ended June 30, 2006, the Company issued 200,000 shares of the purchase price contingency valued at \$900,000 as an adjustment to goodwill.
 In the event the Company's common stock price is below \$4.50 per share upon issuance of the shares from escrow, a pro rata adjustment in the number of shares will be required to support the aggregate consideration of \$5.4 million.
+As of June 30, 2006, the Company's common stock price was below \$4.50.
+To the extent that the market price of Company's common stock is below \$4.50 per share upon issuance of the shares from escrow, the number of shares issuable on conversion must be ratably increased, which could result in further dilution of Company's common stock.

-During the three months ended March 31, 2006, the Company received \$930,530 from the exercise of employee and non-employee stock options and \$44,000 from exercise of warrants.
+During the six months ended June 30, 2006, the Company received \$1,588,582 from the exercise of employee and non-employee stock options and \$55,138 from the exercise of warrants.